ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

 ### Use Case 2: On-boarding AWS Orgs

-1. Prepare the AWS accounts by creating the Prisma cloud role in AWS Master and all the member accounts.
+1. Prepare the AWS accounts by creating the Prisma cloud role in your AWS Master account and all the member accounts.
 With the recent announcement of AWS Cloudformation [stacksets](https://aws.amazon.com/blogs/aws/new-use-aws-cloudformation-stacksets-for-multiple-accounts-in-an-aws-organization/), you can now simplify the configuration of cross-accounts IAM permissions and allow for automatic creation and deletion of resources when AWS accounts are joining or are removed from AWS Organization.
-2. Follow the instructions from AWS Stack Set documentation here to [set up roles in the child accounts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) that have permissions to deploy resource with a trust relationship to the role of the parent account (which you\'re deploying from)
+2. Follow the instructions from the AWS Stack Set documentation here to [set up roles in the child accounts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) that have permissions to deploy resources with a trust relationship that maps to the role of the parent account from which you're deploying from.
-3. Create a StackSet in the Master account and deploy a Cloudformation template into it to selected accounts or Organizational Units (OU).
+3. Create a StackSet in the Master account and deploy a Cloudformation template into selected accounts or Organizational Units (OU).
 4. Download the CSV file template from: [CSV Template for AWS Account On-boarding - Sheet1.csv](https://github.com/PaloAltoNetworks/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/blob/master/CSV%20Template%20for%20AWS%20Account%20On-boarding%20-%20Sheet1.csv)
 5. Populate the CSV with the required fields (eg. AWS account numbers, external ID and Prisma cloud role ARN)